League Secretary – Alec Livingstone

 5.3.
 All matches must be marked and it is the responsibility of the home team captain to ensure that this rule is observed.
 Markers will normally also perform the duties of the referee.
 The home team should mark 3 of the 5 matches.

 5.4.
 Each match should start at 7:30pm unless arranged otherwise in the posted fixtures or agreed by both teams concerned.
+Three points may be deducted from persistent offenders if at least one pair is not ready to go on court at the designated match start time.

 5.5.
 Each team will consist of 5 players who must play strictly in order of merit, and the order for each match must be declared on the scorecard before the match commences.
 Each tie will be the best of 5 games.